dalinel/Color_Detection/README.md

 Parameters to change depending of your camera:

 	*int port (main.cpp line 7): set to 0 for the inner camera of the computer and to 1 for an outer camera.
-	*int bottomPixelsToCrop (main.cpp line 6) : if you need to crop the bottom part of your image to not detect<br /> it (ex: height in pixel of the visible part of the boat on the image)
-	*float webcamAngleApertureX (detectUtility.cpp line 53): the corresponding angle value in radians of one<br /> pixel in the X direction
+	*int bottomPixelsToCrop (main.cpp line 6) : if you need to crop the bottom part of your image to not detect it (ex: height in pixel of the visible part of the boat on the image) *float webcamAngleApertureX (detectUtility.cpp line 53): the corresponding angle value in radians of one pixel in the X direction
-	*float webcamAngleApertureY (detectUtility.cpp line 54):  the corresponding angle value in radians of one<br /> pixel in the Y direction
+	*float webcamAngleApertureY (detectUtility.cpp line 54):  the corresponding angle value in radians of one pixel in the Y direction

 For a better detection it is almost mandatory to make adjustments on the colors to detect.
 When the program starts it opens a "Change Detection Values" window with trackbars.
 For each color you will need to adjust the H, S and V threshold values.
 If you want to store those new found values you can do it in detectUtility.cpp in the void initHsvColors() function.